Welcome

 - Time resolution: Fully-flexible - even mixing different resolutions (1-hr, 2-hr, 3-hr, etc) within a scenario

-- Temporal aggregation: Time series aggregation using blended representative periods
+- Temporal aggregation: Time series aggregation with blended representative periods using TulipaClustering

 - Storage representation: Short- and Long-term storage constraints, even while using representative periods